alexiscolin/egghead-scraping/README.md

 Choose the course you want to scrape, copy the course url (eg: https://egghead.io/courses/build-a-desktop-application-with-electron).

-Change the id and psw variables inside the `src/env.js` file.
+Change the id, psw and download folder path variables inside the `src/env.js` file.

 Clone the repo, enter the downloaded folder, then **run the magic command `yarn get <myCourseURL>`.** Let Chromium start, parse the course and download every video, one by one.